Financial Market Supervisory Authority (FINMA) Brokers 2024

 Bottom Line

-If you’re a Swiss trader, in particular, signing up with a FINMA-regulated broker should provide peace of mind that the trading firm is held to a high level of financial transparency.
+If you’re a Swiss trader, signing up with a FINMA-regulated broker should provide peace of mind that the trading firm is held to a high level of financial transparency.

 That said, very few brokers are regulated by FINMA (less than 5% we’ve evaluated), reducing your choice.

 Also, Swiss-regulated brokers cannot protect against the risk that you could lose the money you deposit, especially with fast-paced strategies like day trading.
-Only risk what you can afford to lose.
+So only risk what you can afford to lose.

 Article Sources